luxfi/node/CONTRIBUTING.md

 ## Features

-- If you want to start a discussion about the development of a new feature or the modfiication of an existing one, start a thread under GitHub [discussions](https://github.com/luxfi/node/discussions/categories/ideas).
+- If you want to start a discussion about the development of a new feature or the modification of an existing one, start a thread under GitHub [discussions](https://github.com/luxfi/node/discussions/categories/ideas).
-- Post a thread about your idea and why it should be added to luxd.
+- Post a thread about your idea and why it should be added to Lux Node.
 - Don't start working on a pull request until you've received positive feedback from the maintainers.

 ## Pull Request Guidelines

 - Open a new GitHub pull request containing your changes.
 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
-- The PR should be opened against the `dev` branch.
+- The PR should be opened against the `master` branch.
 - If your PR isn't ready to be reviewed just yet, you can open it as a draft to collect early feedback on your changes.
 - Once the PR is ready for review, mark it as ready-for-review and request review from one of the maintainers.